Marketing Cloud, Trailhead...

 For decades business owners have struggled to collect as much information as possible about customers in order to make informed decisions in marketing and customer service.
 It’s essential to know the demographics of your target audience, when and how they are most likely to convert, whether they prefer to search on desktop or mobile, and more.

 While this information has been available to business owners, it hasn’t always been easy to collect, and it definitely hasn’t always been reliable.
-In the past it’s taken tons of time and effort to collect and analyze data, which takes away from time that could be spent on website development, product creation, and marketing efforts.
+In the past it’s taken tons of time and effort to collect and analyse data, which takes away from time that could be spent on website development, product creation, and marketing efforts.

-Artificial intelligence can analyze huge chunks of data, especially data from a CRM platform, and convert it into easily accessible reports.
+Artificial intelligence can analyse huge chunks of data, especially data from a CRM platform, and convert it into easily accessible reports.
 This makes it quicker and simpler for business owners to access and understand key details about their target audience.
-This data is generally more reliable than information collected, processed, and analyzed by people.
+This data is generally more reliable than information collected, processed, and analysed by people.
 Business owners can spend time making decisions based on the data instead of trying to figure out what it means.

 Artificial intelligence started making waves in customer service when callers could speak their needs instead of pressing a number on their phone to be taken to the next branch in the menu tree.
 It’s helped customer service departments streamline their work and automate minutia, and AI is set to continue to help: Agents can focus on complex issues while chatbots and other AI-enabled technology works in the background routing calls, helping customers, and collecting mountains of data along the way.
 Customer journeys, and the path from lead to customer, will improve, as will overall customer experience.

-This is the era of personalized customer service and advanced customer experiences.
+This is the era of personalised customer service and advanced customer experiences.
 To accomplish both, companies must rely on technology, artificial intelligence, and big data.
 Using a customer relationship management (CRM) platform equipped with AI is a great way to take the plunge into this exciting business revolution.
 With the right tools, you can help your employees be more productive and more efficient.
 These resources allow your employees to spend more time on tasks that help them add value to your company.